 There is a strong link between chronic disease and mental health.
 In Australia, it is estimated that over a quarter of people living with arthritis have a mental health condition.

-The links between mental health conditions and chronic disease are not just evident through their causes and symptoms, but also in terms of prevention and management.
+The links between mental health conditions and chronic disease are not just evident through their causes and symptoms, but also in terms of

 The problem with chronic conditions like arthritis, is that a person’s mental health is often seen as secondary to their physical health.
 The health system often separates the two issues instead of treating them together, which can complicate treatment options for anyone living with both conditions.